Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 All of Treasure Island could be seen burning, and no one present could remember when it was or what caused it or what happened afterward.

 "Fictional narratives push out actual narratives," Prelinger said.
 We remember stories, and what isn't in them, we forget.
 It takes large archives like his, diligently collected and made public, to free us from selective memory.
-Constantly reunderstanding the past goes best when grounded in the true strangeness of what used to go on.-- by Stewart Brand
+Constantly reunderstanding the past goes best when grounded in the true strangeness of what used to go on.--Stewart Brand